vipular/vipular.github.io/stuff/2205_music.md

 ## <span style="color: Black">**What you will learn**</span>
 - Basics of Indian Classical Music
-- Foundational Concepts of Svaras
+- Foundational Concepts of Swaras
 - Learning Alankaar, Paltas and basic Taals
 - Devotional Songs